tormjens/Meet-My-Team/README.txt

 == Changelog ==

+= 1.2.3 =
+* Fixed Bug that causes the biography to not render properly with tinymce
+* Fixed Bug that causes <br> with nl2br function

 = 1.1.3 =
 * Fixed Bug that prevented content from appearing before shortcode (thanks to trevor and Wh1sp3r)
 * Added debugging console logs